 Choose a base color and apply it to your walls.
-Your base color should be the lightest of your paint shades.
-Allow your base color to dry as per the manufacturer’s instructions and apply a second coat, if required.
+Your base paint color should be the lightest of your paint shades.
+Allow your base color to dry as per the manufacturer’s instructions, and apply a second coat if required.

-Once your base coat is dry, measure the entire perimeter of your room in inches and then divide the total by your chosen stripe width.
-If your result is a fraction, adjust the width of your stripes until you get as close to a whole number as you can.
+Once your base coat is dry, measure the walls and then divide by your stripe width.
+If your result isn’t a whole number, adjust your stripes’ width until you get a whole number.

-Once you’ve decided on the width of your stripes, begin marking off each stripe with a pencil and ruler.
-While marking, use a spirit level to check that your lines are straight.
-If your walls aren’t straight or your chosen stripe width may cause your pattern to look asymmetrical, start your stripes in an inconspicuous corner, such as behind a door, where your starting stripe can be a little narrower or wider than the others.
+Once you’ve decided on your stripes’ width, begin marking off each stripe with a pencil and ruler.
+While marking, use a spirit level or laser level to check that your lines are straight.
+If your walls aren’t straight, your pattern can look asymmetrical.
+Start your stripes in an inconspicuous corner, such as behind a door, to help hide any imperfections.

 Outline every other stripe with painter’s tape.
 When applying the tape, press it firmly against the wall to ensure a good seal between the tape and the wall.

-Using a roller if your stripes are thick or a brush if they’re thin, apply paint between the taped-off areas using the W technique.
+If your stripes are wide, apply the paint with a roller.
+If they are more narrow, you can use a brush.
 Allow the paint to dry as per the manufacturer’s instructions.
 Then apply a second coat, if required.

-When the paint is nearly dry, carefully remove the tape.
+When the paint is nearly dry, carefully pull the tape off.
 If you wait until it’s completely dry, you may find it difficult to remove the tape without damaging the paint.